Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

 to understand the basics of how it works.
 At the very least you should know `how to clean the unused packages <https://nixos.org/manual/nix/unstable/command-ref/nix-collect-garbage.html>`_.

-Developers wanting to keep their custom shell configurations should take a look at `direnv <https://direnv.net/>`_.
+Developers wanting to keep their custom shell configurations should take a look at `direnv <https://direnv.net/>`_ and `lorri <https://github.com/nix-community/lorri>`_.

 First start of Tuleap
 ---------------------